gravitational/teleport/rfd/0073-idp-initiated-login.md

 ## Why

 This is a useful feature to reduce friction and make it easier for users to access Teleport via WebUI.
-Currently, one has to navigate to the Teleport WebUI and click the "Login" button.
-This isn't always optimal and we can reduce friction by allowing users to access Teleport WebUI directly from their SSO provider's landing page, such as the Okta dashboard.
+Currently, one has to navigate to the Teleport WebUI and click the "Login" button (which in turn directs the user to their SSO provider).
+This isn't always optimal and we can reduce friction by allowing users to access Teleport WebUI directly from their SSO providers' landing page, such as the Okta dashboard.

 ## Details